-This past year witnessed an unusually large number of devastating natural disasters all across the world.
-From the multiple hurricanes which have battered South America and the United States, including Hurricane Michael most recently, to the deadly earthquake and tsunami in Indonesia which claimed over 2,000 lives.
-And these climatic catastrophes are unlikely to let up, with the latest data by the UN on climate change showing that unless governments and societies take drastic steps to significantly reduce greenhouse gas emissions, the impact and regularity of natural disasters will only worsen in the future.
+This past year witnessed an unusually large number of devastating natural disasters all across the world, from the multiple hurricanes which have battered South America and the United States, including Hurricane Michael most recently, to the deadly earthquake and tsunami in Indonesia which claimed over 2,000 lives.
+These climatic catastrophes are however, unlikely to let up, with the latest data by the UN on climate change showing that unless governments and societies take drastic steps to reduce greenhouse gas emissions significantly, the impact and regularity of natural disasters will only worsen in the future.

-The tragic consequences that natural disasters can cause to human life is readily apparent, and covered extensively by the news media.
-What’s less recognized is that natural disasters also wreak immense havoc on global supply chains, because they result in the cancellations of flights, the closure of ports, and the shutting down of highways.
-In this way, the delivery of raw materials, consumer goods and other components are delayed, sometimes substantially, which can seriously harm the bottom line of businesses.
+The tragic consequences that natural disasters can cause to human life is readily apparent and covered extensively by the news media.
+What is less recognized, however, is that natural disasters also wreak immense havoc on global supply chains, because they result in the cancellations of flights, the closure of ports, and the shutting down of highways.
+In this way, the delivery of raw materials, consumer goods, and other components are delayed, sometimes substantially, which can seriously harm the bottom line of businesses.

 For example, the catastrophic Tohoku earthquake and tsunami a few years ago resulted in a massive US$210 billion in costs for Japan.
 Unable to import or export needed parts, Toyota, GM and Nissan all closed down their facilities temporarily in Japan and the United States.
-In a similar fashion, when Puerto Rico was struck by Hurricane Maria earlier this year, the supply chain of two of the island’s most important industries, pharmaceuticals and medical devices, were ground to a complete halt.
+Similarly, when Puerto Rico was struck by Hurricane Maria earlier this year, the supply chain of two of the island’s most important industries, pharmaceuticals, and medical devices, ground to a complete halt.

 How much more effective would your planning be if you could get real time data to help you identify potential risks before they can cause havoc?
 Risk Chain, an exclusive feature of the Gravity platform, enables you to do just that.

-In addition to extreme weather events, Risk Chain also provides data on a range of other potential supply chain disruptions, such as political protests, transport strikes, economic upheaval or infrastructure damage, allowing you to foresee and minimize the damage that any external event can cause to your supply chain.
-We like to say that with Risk Chain, we are able to tell you today what is going to happen tomorrow.
+In addition to extreme weather events, Risk Chain also provides data on a range of other potential supply chain disruptions, such as political protests, transport strikes, economic upheaval or infrastructure damage, allowing you to foresee and minimize the damage that an external event can cause to your supply chain.
+We like to say that with Risk Chain, we can tell you today what is going to happen tomorrow.